roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Serverless cluster best practices/Use ASK to run jobs.md

     kubectl apply -f job.yaml
     ```

+3. Run the following commands to check the state of the pod.

-3. Run the following command to check the status of the pod:
+    Run the following command to check the state of the pod:

     ```
     kubectl get pod